Coronavirus: E.U. announces sweeping ban on most nonessential incoming travel

 European countries continued to impose their own policies.

-French President Emmanuel Macron told his people they were fighting a "war" against the virus and announced a nationwide lockdown for 15 days.
-And the U.K., until recently an E.U. member and still following most of its rules, advised against all nonessential travel to any country for the next month.
+French President Emmanuel Macron told his people that they were fighting a "war" against the virus and announced a nationwide lockdown for 15 days.
+And the U.K., which until recently was an E.U. member and still follows most of its rules, advised against all nonessential travel to any country for the next month.